p2sr/SourceAutoRecord/doc/contributing.md

 - You didn't follow the coding style
 - You didn't follow my requested changes
-- Your implementation sucks
+- Your implementation is bad
-- Your idea sucks
+- Your idea is bad

 You can simply avoid the last two points by discussing your PR with me before wasting any time.